The Australian Government announced changes to the immigration and border protection portfolio in relation to future border protection arrangements.

-At this time, the functions of the Department of Immigration and Border Protection and the Australian Customs and Border Protection Service will be formally integrated into a single department (the Department of Immigration and Border Protection) and the Australian Customs and Border Protection Service will cease to exist.
+At this time, the functions of the Department of Immigration and Border Protection and the Australian Customs and Border Protection Service will be formally integrated into a single Department (the Department of Immigration and Border Protection) and the Australian Customs and Border Protection Service will cease to exist.

-Introduction of legislation to Parliament
+Passage of legislation to Parliament